justenPalmer/uni/README.md

 The primary concepts of uni:
 - ent (or entity): an individual with properties and behaviors
-- mold: ent behaviors are determined by their mold
+- mold: define ent behaviors (actions)
 - world: the container for ents